Russian mercenaries in Syria abandoned by Putin, mother says

-KEDROVOYE, Russia (Reuters) - The mother of a Russian man who is believed to working as a military contractor in Syria said on Friday the Kremlin had abandoned her son and those fighting alongside him.
+KEDROVOYE, Russia, Feb 16 (Reuters) - The mother of a Russian man who is believed to working as a military contractor in Syria said on Friday the Kremlin had abandoned her son and those fighting alongside him.

 Around 300 men working for a Kremlin-linked private military contractor were killed or injured in Syria last week, sources told Reuters, indicating Russia is more deeply involved in Syria’s war than it has previously said.